 Oriental pied-Hornbills are beautiful large birds (about 70cm) with black-and-white plumage and a trademark large bill.
 They are often seen in pairs.
 Hornbills eat mainly fruit, but also insects and small animals including reptiles, mammals and birds.

 Where to see hornbills in Singapore: Pulau Ubin, Central Catchment, Pasir Ris, Sungei Buloh, St John’s Island and also around the Tanglin area surrounding the Botanic Gardens.
 Due to their size and distinctive back and white plumage, hornbills are fairly easy to spot, especially if you keep an ear out for their loud cackling noises.

 Where to see Otters in Singapore

-Where: There are many otter families living in Singapore at Chinese Garden in Jurong to Bishan-Ang Mo Kio Park to Gardens by the Bay.
+Where to see otters in Singapore: There are many otter families living in Singapore in Chinese Gardens in Jurong to Bishan-Ang Mo Kio Park to Gardens by the Bay.
 Check the Otter Watch FB page for a full rundown of otter sighting locations.

 Easy-to-Spot Rating: Difficult (until they have settled in a forever home).
 Listen up for their distinctive clicking sounds.